gamersclub-competitive/GamersClubMasters2026/README.md

-# Gamers Club Masters 2026
+# Gamers Club Masters VII

-Gamers Club Masters 2026 is a Counter-Strike 2 tournament organised and operated by Gamers Club as part of the company’s 10-year celebration.
+Gamers Club Masters VII is a Counter-Strike 2 tournament organised and operated by Gamers Club as part of the company’s 10-year celebration.

 The tournament marks the return of one of Gamers Club’s main competitive properties and will be played as a fully offline event at the Gamers Club studio in Sorocaba, São Paulo, Brazil.
 The event is positioned as a premium LAN product that connects Gamers Club’s legacy with the future of the South American CS2 competitive ecosystem.